-The bones of the neck and shoulders include the vertebrae; the clavicle, or collar bone; the scapula, or shoulder blade; the ribs; and the humerus, or upper arm.
+The bones of the neck and shoulders include: the vertebrae, or back bones; the clavicle, or collar bone; the scapula, or shoulder blade; the ribs; and the humerus, or upper arm.
 Injuries to these bones that cause bruising or fracture can lead to upper right back pain, as can arthritis in the joints between these bones.
-Fractures from osteoporosis and cancers that have started in or spread to these bones, most commonly breast, lung, prostate, thyroid and kidney cancers, can also cause pain in this area.
+Fractures from osteoporosis and cancers that have started in or spread to these bones -- most commonly breast, lung, prostate, thyroid and kidney cancers -- can also cause pain in this area.

 Right upper back pain can be due to problems affecting the lungs, particularly if the right lung is involved.
 Common causes include pneumonia and pleurisy, which refers to infection or inflammation of the thin layer of tissue that surrounds the lung and lines the chest cavity.
 Buildup of fluid around the lung, known as a pleural effusion, can also sometime provoke right upper back pain.
 Cancer in the lung, whether arising there or spreading from another organ, is another possibility.
 Sudden pain accompanied by shortness of breath might signal a blood clot in the lung, known as a pulmonary embolism.